thorbenprimke/react-native-credential-sharing/CONTRIBUTING.md

 ```sh
 yarn test
 ```

-To edit the Objective-C files, open `example/ios/CredentialSharingExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-credential-sharing`.
+To edit the Objective-C files, open `example/ios/AwesomeLibraryExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-awesome-library`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativecredentialsharing` under `Android`.
+To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativeawesomelibrary` under `Android`.
 ### Commit message convention

 We follow the [conventional commits specification](https://www.conventionalcommits.org/en) for our commit messages: